hdShang/arxiv-daily/docs/cs-CV/2025-11-13/papers/251110647v1-depth-anything-3-recovering-the-visual-space-from-any-views.md

 ---
 layout: default
-title: Depth Anything 3: Recovering the Visual Space from Any Views
+title: "Depth Anything 3: Recovering the Visual Space from Any Views"
 ---

 # Depth Anything 3: Recovering the Visual Space from Any Views